craigryan/fitness-passport/README.md

 # Fitness Passport GraphQL API

-This project provides a GraphQL endpoint, allowing our future platform (client) to query a member, their membership details and their visits to Fitness Passport accessible facilities.
+This project provides a GraphQL endpoint, allowing a client to query a member, their membership details and their visits to Fitness Passport accessible facilities.

-The [Design](./DESIGN.md) document details the solution, design choices within the existing constraints and future goals and improvements.
+The [Design](./DESIGN.md) document details the solution, design choices within the existing constraints and some future improvements.

-The project is delivered as a Zip, you may also access from this [Git repository](https://github.com/craigryan/??)
+The project is delivered as a Zip, you may also access from this [Git repository](https://github.com/craigryan/fitness-passport)

 ## Key Features

 - Single GraphQL endpoint to query members, membership details and visits
 - Mocked DB layer with members and visits.
-- Simple Apollo Server based stack and playground for querying the API
+- Simple Apollo Server based stack including playground site for querying the API

 # Quick Start